 Maybe I’m being a bit dismissive, but some of the themes in FVEY came across as overly paranoid.
 Don’t get me wrong, I believe that the government needs to be held to account more than they are.
 But naming the album after a collection of spy agencies gives of vibes of conspiracy theories.
 I leveled the same criticism at Killing Joke in my review of their last record.
 There’s distrusting authority figures and then there’s going full-blown antivaxer.
 Head too far down the conspiracy route and people just aren’t going to take you seriously.

 I’m trying to say is that the themes of Old Gods seem more realistic than they did in FVEY.
 Complaining about governments spying on us sounds a bit too James Bond-fantasy.
 But it’s harder to deny racism when we’ve recently witnessed extreme nationalism under Trump, Brexit, #blacklivesmatter, mosque shootings and so on… And I think that makes more sense given Toogood’s personal situation.
-But Toogood has a Sudanese wife and two bi-racial children and now he’s witnessing forms of discrimination such as racism in a different light.
+Toogood has a Sudanese wife and two bi-racial children and now he’s witnessing forms of discrimination such as racism in a different light.
 Suddenly the message seems a bit more targeted than ‘sticking it to The Man’.

-In an 2014 interview with NZ Musician, drummer Tom Larkin discussed the impact of Green Day’s American Idiot, and how it was a vehicle for getting planting dissenting ideas in the mind of a demographic of Americans who may not have otherwise been questioning the status quo.
+In an 2014 interview with NZ Musician, drummer Tom Larkin discussed the impact of Green Day’s American Idiot, and how it was a vehicle for planting dissenting ideas in the minds of a demographic of Americans who may not have otherwise been questioning the status quo.
 Lead guitarist Phil Knight namedropped Rage Against the Machine as a big influence on the new album in a Guitar World profile too.

 I’m not sure how much I buy into the whole message.
 I’m not opposed to the message of fighting the bankers and the politicians, but it seems a bit futile.
 “Eat the Rich” is a great sentiment (Motorhead and Aerosmith both have songs with that name), but not sure it’s so great in practice.
 Look at America, where the last president organised an attack on his own government.
 Nothing appeared to changed for the better or worse.